 They're available in four stunning colours, choose from blue, plum, green or graphite grey slate chippings.

-You can also get creative with your colours, making something completely unique and special in your landscaping area.
+You can also get creative with your colours, making something completely unique and special in your landscaping area or garden.

 We've put together a handy guide to laying a slate chipping path.

 Slate chippings are adaptable and have many uses for outdoor landscaping.

 Ask yourself where the slate chippings need to begin and finish, how wide they need to stretch and ultimately find the total size of the area they need to cover.